JuliaDiff/TaylorSeries.jl/README.md

   1.0 * x1 + 1.0 * x2 - 0.16666666666666666 * x1^3 - 0.5 * x1^2 * x2 - 0.5 * x1 * x2^2 - 0.16666666666666666 * x2^3 + 0.008333333333333333 * x1^5 + 0.041666666666666664 * x1^4 * x2 + 0.08333333333333333 * x1^3 * x2^2 + 0.08333333333333333 * x1^2 * x2^3 + 0.041666666666666664 * x1 * x2^4 + 0.008333333333333333 * x2^5
 ```

-Some concrete applications of the package can be found in the directory [examples/][4].
+Some concrete applications of the package will be found in the directory [examples/][4]; for the time being we included the integration of [Kepler's problem using Taylor's method][5]).

 Finally, it is worth pointing out the existing julia packages [Polynomial][2] and [PowerSeries][3], which have similar functionality as `TaylorSeries` for one-variable expansions, but using somewhat different approaches.